 Like many older municipal courses, Pacific Grove has made concessions to growing neighborhoods, shrinking budgets, and lowest-common-denominator tastes.
 These compromises are obvious on the front nine, where safety trees restrict the freedom of play, and where the addition of a new clubhouse forced the rerouting of a few holes and led to a series of amateurish design changes.

 The back nine has some issues, too.
 The 10th and the 18th are bland holes, straight out of what Geoff Shackelford calls the “freeway school” of golf architecture.
 And while the 17th coasts by on the strength of its seaside location, it is a strategic empty set.

 More seriously, perhaps because of attempts to simplify maintenance, almost all of the greens at Pacific Grove are circular and devoid of bold contouring.
 The two exceptions on the back nine are the well-shaped 13th and the recently expanded 16th.
 Otherwise, the greens add little to the interest of the holes.

 I doubt Pacific Grove will ever invest in significant renovations.
 For one thing, the tee sheets are already packed year-round.
-For another, many see the course’s round, simple greens and the front nine’s tree-lined fairways as “old school.”
-This is a misconception, of course, but a tenacious one.
+For another, many see the course’s round, simple greens and the front nine’s tree-lined fairways as charmingly “old school.”
+This is a misconception, in my opinion, but a tenacious one.